 Practical Uses Of The Proximity Effect

-The proximity effect is also used effectively on drums, bass cabinets, and other bass instruments to boost an already strong bottom end.
+The proximity effect is also used on drums, bass cabinets, and other bass instruments to boost an already strong bottom end.

-Proximity effect will also come in handy when miking instruments in a thin mix.
+The proximity effect will also come in handy when miking instruments in a thin mix.